shukriadams/tetrifact/README.md

 It is written in Dotnetcore 2.2, and will run on any system that supports this framework.

+## Demo

-Tetrifact is now self-hosting - you can download builds of Tetrifact from a Tetrifact instance @ https://tetrifact.manafeed.com, which also acts as a convenient demo of the server interface.
+Tetrifact is now self-hosting - you can download builds of Tetrifact from a Tetrifact instance *https://tetrifact.manafeed.com*, which also acts as a convenient demo of the server interface.
 Note that all write/change operations on this instance are disabled.

 ## Status